adelarsq/adelarsq.github.io/readme.md

-My name is Adelar da Silva Queiróz and I'm a software enginner living on Cascavel, Brazil.
+My name is Adelar da Silva Queiróz and I'm a software enginner living on Realeza, Brazil.

 I work with mainly all things related with software (since assembly until ELM).

 I love God and my family. 👶👨👩👦

-I like to draw, paint, animes, plant bonsais and play online games.
+I like to draw, to paint, watch animes, to work with plants, to study physics, to play chess and online games.

 I'm core maintainer from the [Viro Framework](https://github.com/ViroCommunity), an open source developer platform for rapidly building AR/VR applications using React Native.